gstwrt/nanoels-imperial/README.md

 # NanoEls

+This is a modified version of nanoELS with support for inch measurements and tpi pitch.
+Only H2 has been modified.
+Tests are not yet implemented.

 Cheap DIY Electronic Lead Screw (ELS) based on Arduino Nano for metal lathes.

 There are 2 hardware versions of NanoEls, [H1](https://github.com/kachurovskiy/nanoels/blob/main/h1/) is older, [H2 is newer](https://github.com/kachurovskiy/nanoels/blob/main/h2/) and more capable.